SubZtep/my-repos-action/README.md

 Retrieve your fresh and buried public projects in reverse-chronological order for your _GitHub_ profile!

-This is just an experiment with Actions and API.
+This script is just an experiment with Actions and API.
+The description should be enough for usage.
+When is enough?
+Please feel free [to discuss](https://github.com/SubZtep/my-repos-action/discussions).

 ## Inputs